A dip or pâté is nice to serve when friends come round for a drink or as a prelude to an informal lunch.

 ¼-½ cup cream or sour cream

-Grated rind and juice of one lemon (see note)
+Grated rind and juice of one small lemon or half a large one (see note)

 salt, freshly ground black pepper and cayenne pepper to taste